-In general, the drive system is mainly identified on the basis of the location of the flywheel itself.
+In general, the drive system is mainly identified based on the location of the flywheel itself.

 For example, the main categories of the drive systems are:

-With the front drive in place, the forward inclination of the user during the exercise regime is natural.
+With the front-drive elliptical in place, the forward inclination of the user during the exercise regime is natural.

 Hence, the front located flywheel would provide a drive that is more useful for inclined trainers.

-Due to the front-heavy nature, the machine occupies larger space and has intermediate linkages involved to connect to the drive from the pedal.
+Due to the front-heavy nature, the machine occupies a larger space and has intermediate linkages connected to the pedal’s drive.

-For center drive, the friction and the loss in the intermediate parts reduce drastically.
+For center-drive elliptical machines, the friction and the loss in the intermediate parts reduce drastically.